JonathanLoscalzo/pump-it-up_data-mining-the-water/pumpitup/post/02-en-part1.md

 > [OrdinalEncoder](https://contrib.scikit-learn.org/categorical-encoding/ordinal.html) in text pipe is from *category_encoders*.
 It is more powerful than LabelEncoder when we have unseen labels.

 ### 4. Select a model at a glance

+Now that we have our pipeline up and running, we have to choose the model that will best fit our data to then be able to predict new cases.

 To achieve our first model, we are going to use [cross_val_score](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_score.html) from sklearn:

 ![evaluate_classifier.png](../references/images/evaluate_classifier.png)